This section provides an overview of our research process. Our Terms of Service, relevant disclosures, and other legal notices can be found here.

 Our Disclosure Insight reports typically provide more in-depth commentary and analysis on public company interactions with investors and with the SEC.
 Our reports otherwise take no view on a public company’s fundamental outlook or whether you should buy, sell, or hold its securities.

-What Happens After You Get an Early Signal of an SEC Investigation?
+What Happens After You Get an Early Indication of an SEC Investigation?

 There are several reasons the SEC might cite the law enforcement exemption as basis to block our access to records.
-Again, we call this an Early Signal of possible SEC investigative activity.
+Again, we call these possible SEC investigations.

 Does an SEC Investigation Mean Someone Has Done Something Wrong?